This post discusses how to create an effective home gym on a budget.

 Building An Effective Home Gym on A Budget

-If you’re interested in building an effective home gym on a budget, there’s not much that you need to get started.
+If you’re interested in building an effective home gym on a budget, you don’t need much to get started.
 Just follow the simple tips below:

 Set Your Fitness Goals